Actindo-AG/Documentation/Fulfillment/Operation/02_CheckShipment.md

     The shipment has given an error.
 A shipment is set to error only when the fulfiller reports an error due to a number of reasons.
 For detailed information, see [Handle an error in a shipment](../Troubleshooting/01_HandleErrorShipment.md).

   - Empty
-    The shipment status is void.
+    No information on the shipment status has been received from the fulfiller.

 ## Check the shipment details